-S-4 Structure of the Draft PEIS
+S-5 Structure of the Final PEIS

-This Draft PEIS is arranged by a Summary, 10 chapters including a reference list, and three appendices:
+This Final PEIS is arranged by a Summary, 10 chapters including a reference list, and 5 appendices:

-- The Summary covers the contents of the entire Draft PEIS.
-In accordance with 40 CFR 1502.12, the Summary stresses the major conclusions and areas of controversy (including issues raised by agencies and the public). - Chapter 1, Introduction, provides background information on EHECs, an overview of the NEPA process, the purpose and need for agency action, and information on public and agency coordination. - Chapter 2, Proposed Action and Alternatives, describes the Proposed Action, the three Alternatives, and the No Action.
+- The Summary covers the contents of the Final PEIS.
+In accordance with 40 CFR 1502.12, the Summary stresses the major conclusions and areas of controversy (including issues raised by agencies and the public). - Chapter 1, Introduction, provides background information on EHECs, an overview of the NEPA process, the purpose and need for agency action, and information on public and agency coordination. - Chapter 2, Proposed Action and Alternatives, describes the Proposed Action, the three Alternatives, and the No Action Alternative.
 The chapter includes a summary of potential environmental impacts associated with the proposed EHECs.
-The chapter concludes with a brief overview of required BMPs for confined field trials and BMPs to mitigate potential resource area concerns. - Chapter 3, Affected Environment, provides the existing conditions for the nine-State project area for the potentially affected environmental resource areas.
-The chapter provides an overview of these resource areas at EPA's Level II ecoregion level.
-The environmental resource areas addressed in Chapter 3 include: - Land Use Land use and land ownership information. - Water Resources Surface water and groundwater features, water quality, and water availability. - Geology and Soils Geologic characteristics of the project area, including the kinds and quality of soils. - Biological Resources Flora and fauna of the project area, and the occurrence and protection of threatened and endangered species. - Socioeconomics and Environmental Justice Population, housing, public services, and personal income and racial composition in the project area. - Wildfires Wildfire vegetation concerns, recent wildfires in the project area, and fire protection management. - Safety and Human Health Industrial health and safety (focusing on occupational and worker hazards), public health and safety (review of hazards), and intentional destructive acts.

-- Air Quality Ambient air quality and criteria pollutants. - Climate and Greenhouse Gas Emissions Climatic conditions such as temperature and precipitation, ambient air quality, and greenhouse gas emissions. - Chapter 4, Environmental Consequences, provides the potential environmental impact analyses for each environmental resource area.
+The chapter concludes with a brief overview of required BMPs for confined field trials and BMPs to mitigate potential resource area concerns. - Chapter 3, Affected Environment, provides the existing conditions for the nine-state project area for the potentially affected environmental resource areas.
+The chapter provides an overview of these resource areas following EPA's Level II ecoregions.
+The resource areas addressed in Chapter 3 include: - o Land Use Land use and land ownership information. - Water Resources Surface water and groundwater features, water quality, and water availability. - Geology and Soils Geologic characteristics of the project area, including the kinds and quality of soils. - Biological Resources Flora and fauna of the project area, and the occurrence and protection of threatened and endangered species. - Socioeconomics and Environmental Justice Population, housing, public services, and personal income and racial composition in the project area. - Wildfires Wildfire vegetation concerns, recent wildfires in the project area, and fire protection management. - Safety and Human Health Industrial health and safety (focusing on occupational and worker hazards), public health and safety (review of hazards), and intentional destructive acts. - Air Quality Ambient air quality and criteria pollutants. - Climate and Greenhouse Gas Emissions Climatic conditions such as temperature and precipitation, ambient air quality, and greenhouse gas emissions. - Chapter 4, Environmental Consequences, provides the potential environmental impact analyses for each environmental resource area.
 The analyses are based on the potential programmatic-level impacts for each Alternative.
-BMPs are identified for specific resource areas, as applicable. - Chapter 5, Cumulative Impacts, describes the past, present, and reasonably foreseeable projects and the cumulative impacts for particular resource areas discussed in Chapters 3 and 4. - Chapter 6, Other Required Analyses, provides an overview of the irreversible and irretrievable resources, the relationship between short-term and long-term productivity, and any unavoidable adverse impacts. - Chapter 7, References - Chapter 8, Reviewers, Cooperating Agencies, and Preparers, identifies DOE and cooperating agencies reviewers, and list of preparers. - Chapter 9, Abbreviations and Acronyms - Chapter 10, Glossary of Terms - Appendix A, Environmental Laws and Regulations, summarizes the environmental laws and regulations relevant to the PEIS. - Appendix B, Federal Agencies Invited as Cooperating Agencies, identifies the Federal agencies invited to participate as cooperating agencies for this PEIS. - Appendix C, Scoping Materials, provides the materials and handouts from the July 2013 scoping meetings. - Appendix D, Federally-listed Threatened and Endangered Species and Critical Habitat, lists protected species that may be present in the project area and attempts to identify possible species distribution based on the location for the Southeastern project area.
+BMPs are identified for specific resource areas, as applicable. - Chapter 5, Cumulative Impacts, describes the past, present, and reasonably foreseeable projects and the cumulative impacts for particular resource areas discussed in Chapters 3 and 4. - Chapter 6, Other Required Analyses, provides an overview of the irreversible and irretrievable resources, the relationship between short-term and long-term productivity, and any unavoidable adverse impacts. - Chapter 7, References

+- Chapter 8, Reviewers, Cooperating Agencies, and Preparers, identifies DOE and cooperating agencies reviewers, and list of preparers. - Chapter 9, Abbreviations and Acronyms - Chapter 10, Glossary of Terms - Appendix A, Environmental Laws and Regulations, summarizes the environmental laws and regulations relevant to the PEIS. - Appendix B, Draft PEIS Comments Received and DOE Responses. - Appendix C, Draft PEIS Public Hearing Materials.